project-io-group/vmms-backend/README.md

 ### Connecting to the database:
 `docker exec -it vmmsbackend_db_1 psql -h localhost -p 5432 -U vmms_app vmms`

+Parameters for connecting with external software can be read from `docker-compose.yml`

 ### Manually inserting to database after connection:
 `insert into users(id, user_name) values (1, 'ala');`